A Look at the Latest Accident and Trauma Statistics

 Serving Personal Injury Victims and Their Families in Indiana Since 1982.

 If someone else’s negligence caused or contributed to the situation which made you suffer an injury, or in which a loved one died, you should not be the one to bear the associated costs.
 Injuries could include both economic and non-economic damages.
 “Economic damages” are things such as past and future medical bills; the cost of rehabilitation; assistive devices and prostheses; and lost wages.
 Typical “non-economic” damages are compensation for pain and suffering, and for mental anguish resulting from the injury.
+An experienced Indianapolis brain injury lawyer can help you navigate the legal process and fight for the compensation you deserve.

 When you are considering hiring a personal injury lawyer, you should look for an attorney who will give you competent and compassionate representation with a “client first” approach.
 That’s exactly what you’ll get with proven advocate attorney Mike Stephenson.
 His entire legal team is committed to doing whatever is necessary to achieve the best possible outcome in your case.
 Don’t lose the opportunity to obtain the money you need to put your life back on track and to make your family’s future financially secure.
 Call Mike Stephenson at 1-317-825-5200 or contact us for immediate help.